Of course, like any food, carrots last for a shorter period of time if they are not stored properly.

 When carrots have gone bad, they become mushy and slimy and should not be eaten.

-There are, of course, certain health risks associated with spoiled food, so always remember to practice food safety and enjoy all your foods prior to their eat by dates.
+There are, of course, certain health risks associated with spoiled food, so always remember to practice food safety and enjoy you food before their shelf life has expired!

 To extend the shelf life of carrots it is best to store them whole and un-peeled in a plastic bag in the fridge.
 Baby ones are also best in a plastic bag in a refrigerator drawer.

 For a longer term option, carrots may be frozen for 6-8 months, but they should be blanched first and placed in a freezer safe container.
 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How long do carrots last?
 That depends.
 How long do bakery products last?
 In general, all foods last only as long as the quickest expiring ingredient in the recipe.

 What are our shelf life resources?

 *An important note about expiration dates...